Maximize Your Experiences in Your ERAS Application

 - Work (includes paid clinical, nonclinical, business, or entrepreneurial experiences)

 Next, you’re asked to identify a Primary Focus Area and a Key Characteristic for each experience.
-Unlike the required Experience Type, these sections are optional, and if no areas or characteristics apply, you can technically leave this field blank.
+Unlike the required Experience Type, these sections are optional.
+If no areas or characteristics apply, you can technically leave this field blank.
 Avoid doing this as much as possible, however.
-Although categorizing each experience might feel tedious, an ERAS survey of the restructured application discovered that approximately 80% of program directors found this information useful in evaluating applicant experiences.
+Although categorizing each experience might feel tedious, the AAMC reports that “More than 90% of respondents to the 2025 Program Director Survey used the key characteristics and primary focus areas.”

 The AAMC site describes the various Primary Focus Areas as follows: